 Easily accessible from both Florence and Rome, Orvieto should be on your must-visit list for the jaw-dropping Cathedral and panoramic photo opportunities from the cities highest point, the Torre del Moro.

 - Must do: Take the old-fashioned funicular from the base of the hill to the peak where the old town resides, then amble the stone alleyways and winding streets of this village seemingly stuck in time.
-Though its popular tourist stops en route to Rome, you can still find hidden corners.
-Try and find an entrance to one of the 440 underground caves or marvel at the liquorice striped bright colours of the Duomo di Orvieto.
+Though it’s a popular tourist stop en route to Rome, you can still find hidden corners.
+Try and find an entrance to one of the 440 underground caves or marvel at the licorice striped bright colours of the Duomo di Orvieto.

 - Must eat: Stop by the Oste del Re trattoria and order a boar meat sandwich.
-The speciality of this region, you can enjoy the crispy fresh bread while chatting with the friendly family who own the store.
-For a longer languid meal, you can settle in for regional meat and cheese board or their delicious truffle pasta – all sourced from local suppliers and served with a smile.
+You can enjoy the crispy fresh bread while chatting with the friendly family who own the store.
+For a longer languid meal, you can settle in for local meat and cheese board or their delicious truffle pasta – all sourced from local suppliers and served with a smile.
 The locally produced ‘Classico’ wine is the perfect accompaniment.

 - Why you should visit: Orvieto manages to maintain its small-town feel, despite the popularity of the village as a day trip destination.
 The food, wine and historic architecture should convince you, but the rolling Umbrian hills and Etruscan heritage will seal the deal.
 Come here to peer across the terraces and marvel at the enduring tradition of Etruscans and Italians who have called this village home for centuries.

 Have we convinced you to pack your bags and head to Europe?
 Find the perfect tour here.